yerpj/SmartWatering/README.md

 ----------------------------

 Since revision 0.3.0, the CLI is implemented.
 It allows to interract with the system through the USB Serial port.
+Since revision 0.4.0, the luminosity sensor is supported

 The CLI is based on two main mechanisms:
 - synchronous request-response